buddypress/buddypress/readme.txt

 <h4>Try the Demo</h4>

-If you're interested in seeing what a default installation of BuddyPress has to offer, try out the BuddyPress test drive!
+If you're interested in seeing what a default installation of BuddyPress has to offer, try out the BuddyPress Test Drive!
 This site is a community of BuddyPress users looking to try out and discuss the latest features of BuddyPress.

 <a href="http://testbp.org/">BuddyPress Test Drive</a>